-Clause 55.04-3 Daylig -3 Daylight to existing windows objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B19 Buildings opposite an existing habitable room window should provide for a light court to the existing window that has a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky.
+Clause 55.04 Clause 55.04-3 Daylight to existing windows objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B19 Buildings opposite an existing habitable room window should provide for a light court to the existing window that has a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky.
 The calculation of the area may include land on the abutting lot.
 Standard met The garage of Dwelling 1 is diagonally opposite a habitable room window of dwelling to the east at 16 Grace Avenue.
 The garage is setback 3.4 metres from this habitable room window.
 Walls or carports more than 3 metres in height opposite an existing habitable room window should be set back from the window at least 50 per cent of the height of the new wall if the wall is within a 55 degree arc from the centre of the existing window.
 The arc may be swung to within 35 degrees of the plane of the wall containing the existing window.
-Diagram B2 Daylight to existing windows No other habitable room windows face the subject site.
-Existing Proposed Existing Proposed The arc may applies to the wall setback applies to the wall setback from the window half t window is above ground floor level, th om containing the window.
+Diagram B2 Daylight to existing windows Standard met Existing Proposed Existing Proposed The arc may applies to the wall within 35 of the window the win Where the existing window is above ground floor level, the wall height is measured from the floor level of the room containing the window.
 Decision Guidelines The design response.
 The extent to which the existing dwelling has provided for reasonable daylight access to its habitable rooms through the siting and orientation of its habitable room windows.
 The impact on the amenity of existing dwellings.
 Objective To allow adequate daylight into existing habitable room windows.

-Applies where existing HRW is between 20° west and 30° east from north Decision The design response. ouidelifies Existing sunlight to the north-facing habitable room window of the existing dwelling.
+20 zo Applies where existing HRW is between 20 west and 30 east from north Decision The design response.
+Guidelines Existing sunlight to the north-facing habitable room window of the existing dwelling.
 The impact on the amenity of existing dwellings.
 Objective To allow adequate solar access to existing north-facing habitable room windows.

-Title & Objective Standards Standard Met/Standard Not Met/NA Standard B21 Where sunlight to the secluded private open space of an existing dwelling is reduced, at least Standard met /> ber cent, or 4u square merces with a minimum dimension or 3 merces, which ever is the lesser area, of the secluded private open space should receive a minimum of five hours of sunlight between 9am and 3pm on 22 Sept.
-The secluded private open space areas of the adjoining dwellings would receive a minimum of five hours of sunlight - minimal shadow cast by development.
-If existing sunlight to the secluded private open space of an existing dwelling is less than the requirements of this standard, the amount of sunlight should not be further reduced. ✓ Standard met Decision The design response.
-Guidelines The impact on the amenity of existing dwellings.
+Clause 55.04.
+Clause 55.04-5 Overshadowing open space objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B21 Where sunlight to the secluded private open space of an existing dwelling is reduced, at least 75 per cent, or 40 square metres with a minimum dimension of 3 metres, whichever is the lesser area, of the secluded private open space should receive a minimum of five hours of sunlight between 9am and 3pm on 22 Sept.
+Standard met The secluded private open space areas of the adjoining dwellings would receive a minimum of five hours of sunlight - minimal shadow cast by development.
+If existing sunlight to the sectuded private open space of an existing dwelling is less than the requirements of this standard, the amount of sunlight should not be further reduced.
+Standard met Decision The design response. calillen The impact on the amenity of existing dwellings.
 Existing sunlight penetration to the secluded private open space of the existing dwelling.
 The time of day that sunlight will be available to the secluded private open space of the existing dwelling.
 The effect of a reduction in sunlight on the existing use of the existing secluded private open space.
 Objective To ensure buildings do not significantly overshadow existing secluded private open space.